dyhes/zulip/templates/zerver/help/bots-and-integrations.md

 * Bots can be subscribed to streams, and their role can be modified if they need to have permission to do administrative actions.

-* **Generic**: A generic bot is like a normal Zulip user account that cannot log in via a browser.
-Note that if you truly want to impersonate yourself (e.g. write messages that come from your Zulip account), you'll need to use your **personal API key**.
+* **Generic**: A generic bot is like a normal Aloha user account that cannot log in via a browser.
+Note that if you truly want to impersonate yourself (e.g. write messages that come from your Aloha account), you'll need to use your **personal API key**.

 * **Outgoing webhook**: The bot can read private messages where the bot is a participant, and stream messages where the bot is [mentioned](/help/mention-a-user-or-group).
 When the bot is PM'd or mentioned, it POSTs the message content to a URL of your choice.
-The POST request format can be in a Zulip format or a Slack-compatible format.
+The POST request format can be in a Aloha format or a Slack-compatible format.

-    This is the preferred bot type for interactive bots built on top of Zulip Botserver.
+    This is the preferred bot type for interactive bots built on top of Aloha Botserver.

 ## Adding bots

-By default, anyone other than guests can [add a bot](/help/add-a-bot-or-integration) to a Zulip organization, but administrators can
+By default, anyone other than guests can [add a bot](/help/add-a-bot-or-integration) to a Aloha organization, but administrators can
 [restrict bot creation](/help/restrict-bot-creation).
 Any bot that is added is visible and available for anyone to use.